OIC Council of Foreign Ministers: Powers and duties

 The Council of Foreign Ministers is mandated with the sole authority to take critical decisions regarding the activities and purpose of the OIC.
 It is also responsible for changing the status of the OIC and its associated members within the scope of the organisational principles.
 The foreign ministers of the member states, including the host country, Turkey plays a vital role in the OIC.
-They are entitled to propose any critical change within the it's guidelines and scope, while are itself implemented by the Council of Foreign Ministers.
+They are entitled to propose any critical change within the guidelines and scope, while are itself implemented by the Council of Foreign Ministers.
 It also establish trust funds for humanitarian aid in the state of emergencies.

 It implements general policies, in addition to adopting decisions and resolutions pertaining to the common interest of the OIC.
 Once a decision is taken, it reviews progress for its final approval and implementation of decisions and resolutions.
 The council submits its final result to the General Secretariat for its final approval which is traditionally headed by OIC's general secretary.
 Affiliated organs specialized in common interest of the general policies also participates in parliamentary procedure which is officially known by the OIC as session or Islamic summit.

 List of sessions

 The first session was hosted on 3 September 1969 by the Kingdom of Morocco in Rabat, while the last summit was hosted between 22 and 23 March 2022 by the Islamic Republic of Pakistan in Islamabad.

-As of 2022, Bangladesh, Guinea, Libya, Malaysia, Niger and Yemen have hosted the summit twice.
-Turkey 3 times, Morocco 4 times, Pakistan and Saudi Arabia 5 times.
+As of 2025, Bangladesh, Guinea, Libya, Malaysia, Niger and Yemen have hosted the summit twice.
+Morocco and Turkey 4 times, Pakistan and Saudi Arabia 5 times.